Finished Basement Vs Unfinished: What South Jordan Homeowners Should Know

 What Is An Unfinished Basement?

 A basement that hasn’t been completely constructed for everyday use is called an unfinished basement.
 It typically has open ceilings, cold floor, visible plumbing, and exposed framing.
-This is how most South Jordanian homes begin, especially those that are more recent and leave the lower floor as additional space for future improvements.
+This is how most South Jordanian homes begin, especially those built more recently, which leave the lower floor as additional space for future improvements.

 The following are common uses for an unfinished basement: